solid/solid-wg-charter/README.md

 to the specification.
 Please make branch names informative (e.g. by including the issue or bug number).

-Editorial changes that improve the readability of the spec or correct spelling or grammatical mistakes are welcome.
+Editorial changes that improve the readability of the charter or correct spelling or grammatical mistakes are welcome.

 Please read [CONTRIBUTING](CONTRIBUTING.md) about licensing contributions.